lwhitm1/free_energy_demos/README.md

 # free_energy_demos

-A collection of self-contained demonstrations of free energy calculation methods, built around real molecular systems.
-Each demo is a Jupyter notebook that walks through a full pipeline end to end, with the theory explained alongside the code, so it can be read as a tutorial or run as a working example.
+A collection of self-contained demos of free energy calculation methods, built around real molecular systems.
+Each demo is a Jupyter notebook that walks through a full pipeline end to end.

 ## Demos